Solving Strong-Substitutes Product-Mix Auctions: Introduction

-\paragraph{Positive and Negative bids.} In versions of the product-mix auction thus far implemented, all bids are for positive quantities of goods.
-In the quasi-linear preferences case, the market-clearing prices can then be found by solving straightforward linear programs, and finding an allocation of the auctioneer's supply to the individual bidders is similarly straightforward.
-However, some strong-substitutes \footnote{ Strong-substitutes preferences are those that would be ordinary substitutes preferences if we treated every unit of every good as a separate good.
+\paragraph{Positive and negative bids.} In versions of the product-mix auction thus far implemented, all bids are for positive quantities of goods.
+In the case with transferable utilities, the market-clearing prices can then be found by solving straightforward linear programs, and finding an allocation of the auctioneer's supply to the individual bidders is similarly straightforward.
+However, some strong-substitutes \footnote{ Strong-substitutes preferences are those that would be still be gross substitutes preferences if we treated every unit of every good as a separate good.
 Such preferences have many attractive properties; they mean, for example, that if the price of any one good increases, and the demand for it decreases, then the demand for all other goods can increase by at most the amount of that decrease.
-Strong substitutability is equivalent to $M^\natural$-concavity \citep{ST15}.
-See \citet{BK} for a discussion of the relationship between `strong' and `ordinary' substitutes.} preferences (over bundles of non-negative quantities of goods) can only be expressed by using lists of bids for both positive \emph{and negative} quantities, \footnote{The ability to express such preferences was not thought necessary in the Bank of England's application, but might be useful in closely related environments (see \citet{Kle2018}).} and it has been shown that \emph{any} strong-substitutes preferences can be represented using lists of positive and negative bids.\footnote{See \citep{Bal-Kle}.
-This work was also described in \citet{BGK-slides}; \citet{Kle2010} noted the result for $n=2$.} The rules for accepting, or not accepting, negative bids are identical to those for positive bids: if a negative bid is accepted at some prices, it is allocated a negative quantity of the good it demands, (partially) cancelling the allocated quantities of positive bids that are accepted at the same prices.
+Strong substitutability is equivalent to $M^\natural$-concavity {\citep{ST15}} in our setting with valuations defined on non-negative and bounded domains.} preferences (over bundles of non-negative quantities of goods) can only be expressed by using lists of bids for both positive \emph{and negative} quantities, \footnote{The ability to express such preferences was not thought necessary in the Bank of England's application, but might be useful in closely related environments (see \citep{Kle2018}).} and it has been shown that \emph{any} strong-substitutes preferences can be represented using lists of positive and negative bids. \footnote{ \Citet{Kle2010} stated this result for the case of multiple units of each of two goods.
+See \citep{BK-OS} and \citep{LinTran2017} for working papers proving (different) generalisations of this result.
+(As cited by \citet{LinTran2017}, a prior proof of the result itself was presented at a workshop; see \citep{BGK-slides}.)} The rules for accepting, or not accepting, negative bids are identical to those for positive bids: if a negative bid is accepted at some prices, it is allocated a negative quantity of the good it demands, (partially) cancelling the allocated quantities of positive bids that are accepted at the same prices.